-The employer blank is optional but useful in tracking down original field note data or adjacent record if, in the future, questions arise about the corner.
+The employer blank is optional but useful in tracking down original field note data or adjacent record if, in the future, questions arise

 The Cross Index at the bottom of the page should be completed by the Surveyor.
 Only the single Township Index where the corner is filed shall be completed.